Mainland China

 In Taiwan, the term is often used to refer to all territories administered by the PRC.
 The term is widely used in Hong Kong, Macau, and Taiwan as well as internationally, including by many Overseas Chinese communities and diasporas.
-Malaysian Chinese and Chinese Singaporeans, in particular, often use this term to describe people from the "ancestral land".

 Background

 In 1949, the Chinese Communist Party (CCP) and the People's Liberation Army had largely defeated the Kuomintang (KMT)'s National Revolutionary Army in the Chinese Civil War.
 This forced the Kuomintang to relocate the government and institution of the Republic of China to the relative safety of Taiwan, an island which was placed under its control after the surrender of Japan at the end of World War II in 1945.
 With the establishment of the People's Republic of China on 1 October 1949, the CCP-controlled government saw itself as the sole legitimate government of China, competing with the claims of the Republic of China, whose authority is now limited to Taiwan and other islands.
 This resulted in a situation in which two co-existing governments competed for international legitimacy and recognition as the "government of China".
 With the democratisation of Taiwan in the 1990s and the rise of the Taiwanese independence movement, some people began simply using the term "China" instead.

 Due to their status as colonies of foreign states during the establishment of the People's Republic of China in 1949, the phrase "mainland China" excludes Hong Kong and Macau.
 Since the return of Hong Kong and Macau to Chinese sovereignty in 1997 and 1999, respectively, the two territories have retained their legal, political, and economic systems.
 The territories also have their distinct identities.
 Therefore, "mainland China" generally continues to exclude these territories, because of the "one country, two systems" policy adopted by the Chinese government towards the regions.
 The term is also used in economic indicators, such as the IMD Competitiveness Report.
 International news media often use "China" to refer only to the mainland of the People's Republic of China.